o3de/o3de.org/content/docs/userguide/gems/builtin/s-packaging.md

 ---
-description: ' Move your assets into &ALY;''s root directory to import and prepare your assets to be packaged as a gem. '
+description: ' Move your assets into Lumberyard''s root directory to import and prepare your assets to be packaged as a gem. '
 title: Packaging Your Assets
 ---